Day 5: "The World Upside Down" / उल्टी दुनिया

 >

 Supported Sarvangasana (recommended for everyone): Place a folded blanket (2-3 inches thick) under the shoulders.
-The head rests on the floor BELOW the blanket, so the neck maintains its natural curve.
-This is actually the recommended version for all practitioners -- it protects the cervical spine.
-The shoulders are on the blanket; the head is off the edge of the blanket on the bare floor.
+The head rests on the floor below the blanket, preserving the neck's natural curve.

 >

-Teacher's note: Walk around the room and check that each student's weight is on the shoulders and upper arms, not the neck.
-Gently adjust blanket placement if needed.
-If a student's elbows are splaying wide, ask them to bring them in to shoulder width.
+Teacher's note: Check that each student's weight is on shoulders and upper arms, not the neck.
+Adjust blanket placement as needed.

 ---